Bianca-Zamora-Araya/Bianca-Zamora-Araya.github.io/_pages/about.md

 A little bit more about me
 ---
-I enjoy playing sports (it doesn't mean I'm good at it lol) such as basketball and tenis, but I can redeem myself better at a trekking, during taekwondo, or playing Mario Kart— yup, I'm a Nintendo geek :) I also really enjoy listening to music, specially shoegaze/rock/synthpop genres.
-Lately, I've been hovering to photography with a classical digicam and am slowly diving into the analogic scene.
+I enjoy playing **sports** (it doesn't mean I'm good at it lol) such as basketball and tenis, but I can redeem myself better at a trekking, during taekwondo, or playing Mario Kart— yup, I'm a **Nintendo** geek :) I also really enjoy listening to **music**, specially shoegaze/rock/synthpop genres.
+Lately, I've been hovering to **photography** with a classical digicam and am slowly diving into the analogic scene.

 About this website
 ---